& Burlesque History & Lingo

 Blackout A brief comedy routine ending with the quick closing of the curtain or a quick extinguishing of the lights at the punchline.
 Often used when the writers have a joke that's good for a big laugh but there's nothing to follow it with, no way to make it a part of a more elaborate routine.

 Blue Material Crude jokes or other material using graphic sexual or toilet references or profanity.
 The term comes from the days when E.F.
 Albee, of the massive Keith-Albee vaudeville circuit, insisted that performers stick to strict standards of propriety.
 Sophie Tucker, in her biography "Some of These Days," wrote "Between the (Monday) matinee and the night show the blue envelopes began to appear in the performers mailboxes backstage Inside would be a curt order to cut out a blue line of a song, or piece of business.
 There was no arguing about the orders in the blue envelopes.
 They were final.
 You obeyed them or quit.
-And if you quit, you got a black mark against your name in the head office and you didn't work on the Keith Circuit anymore.
+And if you quit ... you didn't work on the Keith Circuit anymore.
 During my early years on the Keith Circuit, I took my orders from my blue envelope and no matter what I said or did backstage (and it was plenty) when I went on for the Monday night show, I was careful to keep within bounds."
 The tint of those envelopes gave "blue material" its name.

 B.O.
 Box Office (meaning the amount of box-office business.)
 To say that a show played to "good B.O." meant that it experienced sustained good ticket sales.
 Also, in public use, "body odor" (by way of a deodorant advertising jingle), experienced in abundance in dressing rooms.

-(the) Boards The stage.
-Theater stages are surfaced with rows of wooden boards, made of soft wood and replaceable when too worn, that allow scenery to be nailed or screwed down temporarily with special screws topped with wings for easy insertion and removal by hand.
-(Auditorium stages, on the other hand, are surfaced with hardwood boards, varnished and polished, never to see a nail or stage screw.)
+(the) Boards The stage itself.
+Theater stages are surfaced with rows of wooden boards, made of soft wood and replaceable when too worn, that allow scenery to be "anchored" (nailed or screwed down temporarily) with "stage screws", special screws topped with wings for easy insertion and removal by hand.
+Concert hall stages, on the other hand, are surfaced with hardwood boards, varnished and polished, never to see a nail or stage screw.
 To "hit the boards" was to take up a career in the theater, or for a show to move from rehearsal to performance.
 To "tread the boards" is to have a stage career.

 Boffo Outstanding (coined by the entertainment-industry newspaper Variety.).

-Bomb To perform an act that gets embarrassingly little audience response.
+Bomb To perform an act that elicits little more than boredom.

 Booner A talent scout (from Daniel Boone, a frontiersman who scouted the American west).

-Border Lights The crudest type of general stage illumination.
-Basically a metal box the width of the stage, hung just behind each border, containing a row of electric lamps - each lamp is covered with a glass color filter, alternating red, blue and green.
-The lighting board could only control the intensity of each general color group.
+Border Lights The most basic type of general stage illumination.
+Basically a metal box the width of the stage, hung just behind each border, containing a row of electric lamps aimed straight down.
+Each lamp is covered with a glass color filter, alternating red, blue and green.
+The lighting board can only control the intensity of each general color group.

-Borscht Belt The resorts in the Catskills, largely frequented by Jewish audiences and known for entertainment reflecting the audience's background.
-Ethnic and dialect humor were expected, and were not considered offensive because the performers and the audience shared a common ethnicity.
+Borscht Belt The resorts in the Catskills, frequented by Jewish audiences and known for entertainment reflecting the audience's background.
+Ethnic and dialect humor were expected, and were not considered offensive because the audience was bonded by their ethnicity.

 Boston Version A "cleaned-up" version of a routine, so called because Boston censors were very strict.